citp/privacy-policy-historical/c/ci/cit/citiclassifieds.com.md

 Our servers are located in the United States Therefore, if you choose to provide us with personal information; you are consenting to the transfer and storage of that information on our servers in the United States.
 We collect and store the following personal information:

-  * email address, physical contact information, and (depending on the service used) sometimes financial information;
+  * E-mail address, physical contact information, and (depending on the service used) sometimes financial information;
-  * computer (or device) sign-on data, statistics on page views, traffic to and from citiclassifieds.com and ad data (all through cookies - you can take steps to disable the cookies on your browser although this is likely to affect your ability to use the site);
+  * Computer (or device) sign-on data, statistics on page views, traffic to and from citiclassifieds.com and ad data (all through cookies - you can take steps to disable the cookies on your browser although this is likely to affect your ability to use the site);
-  * other information, including users' IP address and standard web log information
+  * Other information, including users' IP address and standard web log information.